interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/intent-detection/intent-detection.md

-In Class Activity: Collect Data for Intent Detection
+In Class Activity: Create Data for Intent Detection
 =============================================================

 Today in class you will create a set of data for **intent detection** for text adventure games.
 In our first version of the Text Adventure Game, we had a simple keyword-based method of handling the player's intent.
 The parser implemented a function called `get_player_intent` that took in a player's command and then decided which of the following actions a player was trying to accomplish: